Sass-Director/sass-director_atom/README.md

-# sass-director-atom
+# Sass Director for Atom
-A port of the original Sass Director app by Una
+A port of the original Sass Director app by Una built for the Atom IDE